zainab-a8/urban-lamp/README.md

 Red Moon is a screen filter app for night time phone use.
 It helps you sleep after using your phone, by providing a red and dimming filter that is easy on the eyes.
-It has seperate color temperature, intensity and dim level settings.
+It has separate color temperature, intensity and dim level settings.

 [![F-Droid](https://f-droid.org/wiki/images/0/06/F-Droid-button_get-it-on.png)](https://f-droid.org/repository/browse/?fdid=com.jmstudios.redmoon)